huggingface/transformers/README.md

 This implementation can load any pre-trained TensorFlow checkpoint for BERT (in particular [Google's pre-trained models](https://github.com/google-research/bert)) and a conversion script is provided (see below).

-The code to use, in addition, [the Multilingual and Chinese models](https://github.com/google-research/bert/blob/master/multilingual.md) will be added latter this week (it's actually just the tokenization code that needs to be updated).
+The code to use, in addition, [the Multilingual and Chinese models](https://github.com/google-research/bert/blob/master/multilingual.md) will be added later this week (it's actually just the tokenization code that needs to be updated).

 ## Loading a TensorFlow checkpoint (e.g. [Google's pre-trained models](https://github.com/google-research/bert#pre-trained-models))